IceHe/lib/mac/initialize-mac.md

     wechat
 ```

-_Notice : Have to search `sogou` in Spotlight to execute its installation then._
+_Notice: Have to search `sogou` in Spotlight to execute its installation then._

 ### Optional